raysmith619/PoolGame/README.md

   3. The non-object oriented Python was translated into an object oriented version.
   4. The ball holder, in which balls not on the table are held, was then added.
 The ball holder is a class derived from the pool table.
 The holder ball is a class derived from the pool ball.
+  5. 15-Aug-2016: Mouse clicking an in-use ball in the ball holder removes this ball from the table and makes this ball available.

 Limitations (To be added?)
   1. There are no pockets.